 Sarah Beeby SVP, Life Sciences said: “Not only did this exciting project prove the value of our technology, the humbling reality is that this work can help save the lives of children with rare diseases.”

 Narrative data is a valuable asset in healthcare but is largely inaccessible due to its lack of structure as existing technologies rely on structured data or key word searches.
 CLiX can ‘read’ thousands of clinical documents an hour and extract the information they contain.
-This has significant benefit, as shown with the Rady collaboration, in the clinical setting and is also very powerful for clinical trials as it can optimize the development process along the entire continuum – site selection, protocol optimization and enrolment.
+This has significant benefit, as shown with the Rady collaboration, in the clinical setting and is also very powerful for clinical trials as it can optimise the development process along the entire continuum – site selection, protocol optimisation and enrolment.
 In simple terms our software can automate the bulk of pre-screening and site feasibility which is still undertaken manually.
 By targeting very specific patient inclusion/exclusion criteria, even down to specific start and stop events, key symptoms, medications and thousands of other variable criteria software can be used to speed up clinical trials.

-Sarah Beeby, continued: “As well as being an incredibly empowering project to be involved with it also enabled us to put CLiX through its paces and be even more confident in its ability.
-By using CLiX in the clinical trial setting we can offer significant de-risking for the program and potentially significant savings in development time by decreasing the total enrolment time, reducing protocol amendments, improving data robustness for the next development stage, etc. As we all know time is a big factor with a significant number of trials failing to meet enrolment timelines.”
+Sarah Beeby, continued: “As well as being an incredibly empowering project to be involved with it also enabled us to put CLiX focus through its paces and be even more confident in its ability.
+By using CLiX focus in the clinical trial setting we can offer significant de-risking for the program and potentially significant savings in development time by decreasing the total enrolment time, reducing protocol amendments, improving data robustness for the next development stage, etc. As we all know time is a big factor with a significant number of trials failing to meet enrolment timelines.”